InformaticsMatters/nextflow-pcluster/README.md

 `pcluster` to create the VPC automatically you will need to remove this yourself using the AWS console (or you can leave it and re-use it next time).

+## Nexflow tips

+By default Nextflow is configured to use `/efs/work` as its work directory (where intermediate results are located).
+You will need to delete the contents of this directory once your workflows are complete to avoid it continually increasing in size (and incur ever increasing charges!). the location of the work dir can be changed by editing the `/home/centos/.nextflow/config` file or creating a local config file named `nextflow.config` in your current directory.

+By default Nextflow is configured with queue size of 100.
+If your cluster can cope with more that 100 concurrent jobs (typically this means you hve more than 100 CPU cores) you will want to increase this value.
+It is defined in the nextflow config file as described above.

 ---